dalgard/meteor-viewmodel/README.md

 ## History

+- 0.9.2  –  API change: `classes` binding is renamed to `class` and changed to take (optionally indicated) keyword arguments as class names and their values as the class' presence.
 - 0.9.1  –  API change: `uniqueId` renamed to `uid`, `bindings` renamed to `nexuses`.
 Global list of binding nexuses can be inspected through `ViewModel.nexuses([name])`.
 Fixed bug: Using a predicate with traversal methods was temporarily broken.
 Updated Jade example to `dalgard:jade` 0.5.0.
 - 0.9.0  –  Major refactoring.
 API change: Signatures and context of the functions in bindings is changed, and `extends` and `detached` are moved to an options object.
 Viewmodel methods have access to an internal reactive variable.
 Bound element-binding pairs (termed "nexuses") in a view can be inspected through the view's `bindings` property.
 Pikaday supports keyboard arrows up/down.
 - 0.8.3  –  Don't trigger `set` on normal updates in bindings, i.e. with a return value from `get`.